urbit/urbit.org-reloaded/content/docs/azimuth/azimuth.md

 for working with Urbit ID and friction associated with using cryptocurrency in general called **naive rollups**, often referred to as **layer 2**.
-This system allows batches of Azimuth transactions to be submitted together as a single transaction using an urbit node known as a "roller".
+This system allows batches of Azimuth transactions to be submitted together as a single transaction using an Urbit node known as a "roller".
 The PKI state transitions resulting from these transactions are computed locally by your urbit rather than by the [Ethereum Virtual Machine](https://ethereum.org/en/developers/docs/evm/).

 Due to the dramatically reduced cost, Tlon offers their own roller that is free for ordinary public use.
 This enables new users to get started with a permanent Azimuth identity without any prior knowledge of Ethereum, cryptocurrency, or blockchains.
+However, anybody can run a roller, and even using your own ship as a roller to submit single transactions results in significant savings.

 A casual overview of the naive rollups system can be found on the [blog](/blog/rollups) as well as the Pilot's Manual (insert link).
 Developers